vfarcic/devops26/manuscript/99-progressive-delivery.md

 Every 10 seconds 10% more traffic will be directed to our new version if the metrics are successful.
 Note that we had to generate some traffic (with the curl loop above) otherwise Flagger will assume something is wrong with our deployment that is preventing traffic and will automatically roll back.

+## Automated Rollbacks

+Flagger will automatically rollback if any of the metrics we set fail the number of times set on the threshold configuration option, or if there are no metrics, as Flagger assumes something is very wrong with our application.

 Let's show what would happen if we promote to production the previous version with no traffic.

 ```bash